eclipse-sumo/sumo/docs/web/docs/Tools/Assign.md

       -z: district file name
       -t: name of the file containing traffic flow time series (optional); If not specified, the defined
           daily matrix will be regularly divided into 24 hours.
-      -o: output directoy name and the respective path
+      -o: output directory name and the respective path
 ```

 ## costFunctionChecker.py